odedindi/GeoChat/README.md

 ## Licensing

-"The code in this project is licensed under MIT [license](https://github.com/odedindi/GeoChat/blob/main/LICENSE)."
+The code in this project is licensed under MIT [license](https://github.com/odedindi/GeoChat/blob/main/LICENSE).